neclimdul/redmine/README.md

 = ATTRIBUTES:

-* redmine[:dl_id] - download id on the rubyforge page, needs to be updated on new redmine releases.
 * redmine[:version] - release version of redmine to use.
 * redmine[:basedir] - base directory where redmine will be installed, such as "/srv"
 * redmine[:dir] - directory where redmine will be installed, such as "#{redmine[:basedir]}/redmine-#{redmine[:version]}"